Battle of Grčarice: Battle

-According to post-war Yugoslav sources both Koprivica and Kranjc committed suicide to avoid capture by the Partisans.
+According to post-war Yugoslav sources, both Koprivica and Kranjc committed suicide to avoid capture by the Partisans.

-Forces of Yugoslav Army in the Homeland suffered defeat and had 11 killed soldiers and 171 captured.
+The forces of Yugoslav Army in the Homeland suffered a defeat, and with 11 soldiers killed and 171 captured.

-According to Vladimir Dedijer, Partisans occupied Grčarice on 9 September 1943.
+According to Vladimir Dedijer, the Partisans occupied Grčarice on 9 September 1943.
 Among the Chetniks captured by the Partisans was Vladimir Kalan, who worked for Allied intelligence and was released after he claimed British citizenship.

 Kočevje trials

 The Liberation Front of the Slovene Nation organized trials for captured Yugoslav soldiers between 9 and 11 October 1943.
 The Liberation Front of the Slovene Nation organized a trial to 21 captured Yugoslav officers, condemning to death 16 of them while 5 were sentenced to forced labor.

 Besides nine prisoners who escaped and those who were put on trial and sentenced to death, all other prisoners were secretly executed in November and December 1943 on many different places in Kočevje although they surrendered after Partisans guaranteed their lives which was a condition for their surrender.